High Cholesterol in Children

 High cholesterol is a higher than normal level of cholesterol in the blood.
-It is more common in adults but can occur in children.
+It is more common in adults but can happen in children.

-There are 2 types of cholesterol that may have the most significant effect on cardiovascular disease.
+There are two types of cholesterol.
 One is high density lipoproteins (HDL) or good cholesterol.
 High levels of HDL have been linked to a lower risk of heart disease.
 The second type is called low density lipoproteins (LDL) or bad cholesterol.
 High levels of LDL cholesterol can lead to blockages in the blood vessels.
-This can lead to heart attacks and strokes.
+High levels of cholesterol can lead problems such as heart attacks and strokes in adulthood.

 Blockages in the blood vessels can lead to heart attacks.

 - Being overweight or obese

 - A diet that is high in fat and cholesterol